-- Student clinicians are responsible for checking in their clients in PNC after every session the client attends.
+• Student clinicians are responsible for checking in their clients in PNC after every session the client attends.
 Enter your supervisor's name in the Provider window at the top of the screen, then select the date.
-Right click on your client's name and select "check in."
-Then you may toggle to the Chart view by clicking on the chart icon on the upper right hand side of the tool bar.
-Using this approach will link your appointment to the appropriate chart functions such as SOAP notes and intervention plan. - Students will click on the patient's appointment in OpenSchedule and proceed to check in the patient immediately before they draft a speech-language SOAP note.
-This may be done after the session and prior to completing the encounter note attached to the session.
+Right click on your client's name and select "check in and go to note."
+This will open up the SOAP note template.